Deep Multimodal Learning with Missing Modality: A Survey: Methodologies in Data Processing Aspect

 \subsubsection{Coordinated-Representation Methods}

 Coordinated-representation methods focus on introducing certain constraints between representations of different modalities to make the learned representations semantically consistent.
 They are usually divided into two categories, one based on regularization and the other driven by correlation.
-An example of regularization is Tensor Rank Regularization (TRR)~\cite{liang2019learning}.
+An example of regularization is Tensor Rank Regularization (TRR)~\citep{liang2019learning}.
 TRR achieves multimodal fusion by taking the outer products of different-modality tensors and taking the sum of all their outer products.
 In order to solve the high rank of multimodal representation tensors caused by imperfect modalities (missing or noisy) in time series, Paul et al. introduced tensor rank minimization to try to keep the multimodal representation low rank to better express the tensors of true correlation and potential structure in multimodal data, thereby alleviating the imperfection of the input.

 Some methods train models by coordinating the correlation between different modal features.
-For example, Wang et al.~\cite{wang2020icmsc} use a Deep Canonical Correlation Analysis (CCA) module to maximize feature associations of available modalities by using Canonical Correlation Coefficient, which enables training on incomplete datasets.
-Ma et al.~\cite{ma2021maximum} proposed a Maximum likelihood function to characterize conditional distributions of full-modality and missing-modality samples during training.
-Other research efforts~\cite{liu2021incomplete} have added constraints based on the Hilbert-Schmidt Independence Criterion (HSIC), which helps models learn how to complete missing modality features by enforcing independence between irrelevant features while maximizing the dependence between relevant ones.
-These methods~\cite{matsuura2018generalized, ma2021efficient, li2022general} aid models in learning how to complete missing modality features or training on incomplete datasets by learning the similarity or correlation between features.
-A drawback of above methods is that they perform well only when two or three modalities are used as input~\cite{zhao2024deep}.
-Even when trained on a dataset with missing modalities, some methods still struggle to effectively address the missing modality problem during testing.
+For example, \cite{wang2020icmsc} use a Deep Canonical Correlation Analysis (CCA) module to maximize feature associations of available modalities by using Canonical Correlation Coefficient, which enables training on incomplete datasets. \cite{ma2021maximum} proposed a Maximum likelihood function to characterize conditional distributions of full-modality and missing-modality samples during training.
+Other research efforts~\citep{liu2021incomplete} have added constraints based on the Hilbert-Schmidt Independence Criterion (HSIC), which helps models learn how to complete missing modality features by enforcing independence between irrelevant features while maximizing the dependence between relevant ones.
+These methods~\citep{matsuura2018generalized, ma2021efficient, li2022general} aid models in learning how to complete missing modality features or training on incomplete datasets by learning the similarity or correlation between features.
+A drawback of the above methods is that they perform well only when two or three modalities are used as input~\citep{zhao2024deep}, and their effectiveness tends to degrade as the number of modalities increases.
+Even when trained on a dataset with missing modalities, some methods still struggle to effectively address unseen missing modality combinations or cases during testing.